jarviscanada/jarvis_profile_builder/README.md

 ## Resume Style

-If you have setup the resumer build in your Github, the resume style requiremetns should be documented in the top level `README.md`.
-For your reference, please see [resume_template.md](https://github.com/jarviscanada/jarvis_resume_builder/blob/master/resume_template.md) from this Github repo.
+If you have setsup the resume build in your Github, the resume style requirements are documented in the top level `README.md`.
+For your reference, here is the original document: [resume_template.md](./resume_template.md).